 What Water Damage Control Needs Doing Before Capping Trim?

 Covering water-damaged or rotting wood with metal can be disastrous.
 No competent and skilled trim cap installer would think of covering wet, decaying wood trim with tightly sealed metal.

 Although wood is an excellent exterior building material, it is highly susceptible to moisture’s effects.
 Shrinking, swelling, cracking, splitting and rotting are all part of nature’s design for wood.
 Rotting is simply a natural end for all species of wood and is part of the environmental recycling process.

 Stopping water ingress is the primary reason wood trim is painted.
 Adding aesthetic value is secondary.
-Improperly treated wood allows moisture into the pores.
-This begins the rot process.
+Improperly treated wood allows moisture into the pores and begins the rotting process.
 Covering rotting wood with layers of paint or tight metal capping stops air movement, which is critical to drying wood and controlling decay.

 You must also replace all rotting wood trim before capping.
 This is fundamental.
 Capping might disguise decay but will not ultimately stop it.
 The opposite occurs.
-Capped wood trim that retains or introduces water is going to accelerate in breakdown.
+Capped wood trim that retains or introduces water will accelerate rotting.

-It is critical to deal with water damage before covering with caps.
+It is critical to deal with water damage before covering your trim with caps.
 Here are six simple and effective ways to treat wood trim and install caps to ensure long building life:

 - Remove and replace any rot damaged trim pieces

 - Allow surface water to dissipate before capping